TBoshoven/MinecraftMods/README.md

 * 🟢 **Active**: This is a stable version that is actively supported.
 These versions will receive most bug fixes and may receive new features.
 * 🔵 **Current**: This is the version I currently develop against.
 This version will receive all new fixes and features.
+* 🟠 **Beta**: This is a beta version, in line to be the next "current" version once the mod loaders and mods are stable.

 Code